 This lesson is all about feminine and sensual use of the body.

 Challenging choreography lessons!
 These lessons combine the techniques and patterns of salsa and show dance.
 At the same time, the knowledge of salsa technique is deepened, and show dance technique is introduced.
 In the lessons, several choreos are done.
 The students should master the basics of salsa well.
 No show dance experience required.

 The history of Latin American son-music dates back to colonialism in the early 1500’s.
 Son was a general term to local peasant music.
 It referred to uncivilized music.
 In the colonial Latin America, the most important instrument was the Son- guitar with its different variations.

 The base of son is son montuno.
 The word montuno refers to the mountain are of Oriente (Montana = mountain).
 With the travelling sugar workers and army brigades son found its way to Havana in the 1910 where it was first a music style of black people.

 Son is different from the Cuban salsa rhythm and son has less patterns and turns.
 Son is based on the subtle movements of the upper body, it’s a more peaceful couple dance than salsa.
 To find the right style and technique is usually more challenging in son than in salsa.

-In these lessons you get to do a salsa choreography, that takes influences from reggaeton and street dance.
+In fun Street Salsa lessons you get to do a salsa choreography, that is influenced by reggaeton and street dance.
 The music played in these lessons contains the newest salsa, salsaton and reggaeton hits.